jasonsjones/jasonsjones.github.io/_drafts/intro_post.md

 have never felt anything I had to say was worth the time for others to read.
 Also, being a self-described tech enthusiast, I've always been just as interested in the technology and platform as I was in the content.
 In the past, I had not been able to find the right blogging platform that inspired me to get in and get my hands dirty.
 That is...until now.
-Recently, I've come across [jekyll](https://jekyllrb.com), a static site generator, and [github pages](https://pages.github.com)&mdash;and now here I am with my very own blog.
+Recently, I came across [jekyll](https://jekyllrb.com), a static site generator, and [github pages](https://pages.github.com)&mdash;and now here I am with my very own blog.

-Well, maybe before I go too much further, it may be helpful to know a little more about me.
+Well, before I go too much further, it may be helpful to know a little more about me.
 I'm a retired Naval Officer who, during my 20 year career, served as a Naval Flight Officer and Information Professional.
 As a Naval Flight Officer, or NFO, I flew in the P-3C Orion conducting maritime patrol operations and occassionally a little anti-submarine warfare.
 After a few tours as